nannipy/ollapy/README.md

 ## ✨ Features

+*   **💻 Desktop Application:** OllaPy can now be run as a standalone desktop application using Electron, providing a native-like experience.
 *   **🔒 Absolute Privacy:** All interactions happen on your local machine.
 No data is ever sent to third-party servers.
 *   **💾 Chat History:** Conversations are automatically saved as JSON files in a `logs` directory, allowing for easy access, backup, and management.
 *   **🤖 Model Selection:** Seamlessly switch between different Ollama models using a dropdown menu in the user interface.